-This course provides an introduction to the profoundly influential history of ancient Greece.
+This course provides an introduction to ancient Greek history and culture.
 It provides an historical context for such important developments as the origin of democracy, tyranny, imperialism, international diplomacy and law, the invention of coined money, competitive sports, human rights, and other innovations in art, architecture, drama, and literature that remain basic cornerstones of Western culture.